SSH Straight Into Your Agent Sandboxes: A Hands-On Look at `sbx ssh`

 How I tested it (a repeatable recipe)

 "It worked once" isn't a test.
-Here's the layered approach I'd recommend for anyone kicking the tires on sbx ssh, verify each layer before moving to the next.
+Here's the layered approach I'd recommend for anyone kicking the tires on sbx setup ssh: verify each layer before moving to the next.

 cp ~/.ssh/config ~/.ssh/config.bak

 1. Provision and inspect the side effects.
-Don't just trust "Done." ~ look at
+Don't just trust the status panel look at what changed:

 ls -l ~/Library/Application\ Support/com.docker.sandboxes/sandboxes/ssh/

-You want to see a clean Host sbx block and a 0600 managed key.
+You want to see a clean Host *.sbx block (with ProxyCommand … sbx ssh proxy %n) and a managed known_hosts file.

 sbx create shell . # or reuse a sandbox from `sbx ls`